gluster/glusterdocs/Quick-Start-Guide/Quickstart.md

 Typically, you would do this from an external machine, known as a "client".
-Since using this method would require additional packages to be installed on the client machine, we will use one of the servers as a simple place to test first, as if it were that "client".
+Since using this method would require additional packages to be installed on the client machine, we will use one of the servers as a simple place to test first , as if it were that "client".

 		mount -t glusterfs server1:/gv0 /mnt
 		  for i in `seq -w 1 100`; do cp -rp /var/log/messages /mnt/copy-test-$i; done